 Best of all, the beautifully illustrated storybook and the album of stories and music are all downloadable.
 You can start this new routine with your family tonight.

 Here’s how Sleepytime Club works.
 There is an opening “cue” song and phrase to mark that the special tuck-in time ritual has begun.
 It’s then followed by:

 - American Sign Language vocabulary — so helpful for literacy!

 - Formational Story — think of it as a story book for young children.

-All this takes 20 minutes or less.
+All this takes about 20 minutes.
 Annual members of Sleepytime Club receive new content each month grounded in the same routine.

 Sleepytime Club sets up bedtime boundaries.
 The start of the routine is clearly defined.
 In addition, parents are guaranteed at least 20 minutes of alone time as they set up their child with the leave-behind playlist.